O Mundo É Bão, Sebastião!

-This one had already been released by Jota Quest on their MTV Live.
 It was written by Nando in Taos, USA, where he was recording overdubs for his then upcoming album A Letra A with producer and drummer Barrett Martin.
 Barrett was dating an Indian woman who lived in a nearby village.
 One night, Nando participated in a shamanic ritual with her tribe, and soon after, he sat in front of a fireplace in Barrett's house and quickly wrote the track that he says is possibly his biggest hit.